InfectedIsm/some-quizz/Quizzes/5- Secureum - Pitfalls and Best Practices 201.md

 - [ ] B) balances must be private
 - [ ] C) `transfer()` can be external
 - [ ] D) `safeAdd()` can be public

+> - The `buy()` function needs to be payable because it will receive Ether from the user.
+> - There's no need to make `balances` private, and it is actually better to make it public so that users can check their balance (but this would save gas if it was private as a private variable has no getter function generated)
+> - `transfer()` can be external as it does not need to be called by the contract itself, this would save gas as public visibility generally costs more gas because arguments in public functions are copied to `memory`, while functions with external visibility can read arguments directly from `calldata`

 <details>
 	<summary>Click the reveal the answer</summary>